readthedocs/blog/read-the-docs-2021-stats.rst

 We have been battling spam quite heavily again this year, so these numbers are a bit skewed.
-We have worked to improve our spam detection though, and are in a much better place with spam this year.
+We have worked to improve our spam detection though, and we have been responding to spam more consistently this last year.

 ..
 Project.objects.filter(pub_date__year=2021).count()
 ..
 User.objects.filter(date_joined__year=2021).count()